codecrafters-io/build-your-own-shell/stage_descriptions/navigation-03-gq9.md

 $
 ```

-The tester will check if the `cd` command correctly changes the directory when a valid path is provided.
-It'll
+The tester will verify that:
+- Valid relative paths change the directory correctly
-also check whether the message `cd: <directory>: No such file or directory` is printed if the provided path is invalid.
+- Invalid relative paths print the error message `cd: <directory>: No such file or directory`
+- The directory remains unchanged when `cd` fails

 ### Notes

 - The actual directory names used will be random, so you can't hardcode the expected output.
-- Relative paths like `./`, `../`, and more complex relative paths should be handled correctly.
-- The `cd` command doesn't print anything if the directory is changed successfully.
-The tester will use `pwd` to verify
-  the current working directory after using `cd`.